gabrielmfelix/Restricted-Null-Model/README.md

 9. Mello, M. A. R., G. M. Felix, R. B. P. Pinheiro, R. L. Muylaert, C. Geiselman, S. E. Santana, M. Tschapka, N. Lotfi, F. A. Rodrigues, and R. D. Stevens.
 2019.
 Insights into the assembly rules of a continent-wide multilayer network.
 Nat.
 Ecol.
 Evol.
 3: 1525–1532.
 Available at: https://doi.org/10.1038/s41559-019-1002-3.

 10. Felix, G. M., R. B. P. Pinheiro, R. Poulin, B. R. Krasnov, and M. A. R. Mello.
 2021.
 The compound topology of host–parasite networks is explained by the integrative hypothesis of specialization.
-Oikos, *in press*.
+Oikos, *early view*.
 Available at: https://doi.org/10.1111/oik.08462.

 The complete story of the development of the integrative hypothesis of specialization (IHS), as well as all related analyses, including the restricted null model, was told in detail in the [Habilitation Thesis of Prof. Marco Mello](https://marcomellolab.files.wordpress.com/2019/12/mello-2019-tese-livre-docencia.pdf).